wordswords/dpc-resume/README.md

 ## Requirements

-Ubuntu install with Python 3, Docker and the latest node.
+Ubuntu install with Python 3, Docker, Docker compose, and the latest node.

 ## Usage

 1. Edit `CV.md` to your liking
-2. Run the `build.sh` script to build the CV from `CV.md`
+2. Run the `build-md2resume.sh` script to build the HTML CV from `CV.md`
+3. Run the `build-puppeteer.sh` script to build the PDF CV from `CV.md`

 # My Current Resume / CV